anchpop/wise_mans_haskell/book.md

     neck (_:x:_) = x
     ```

-    Rewrite it to return a `Maybe a` instead of an `a`, and not crash when provided a list with less than two elements.
+    Rewrite it to return a `Maybe a` instead of an `a`, and not return `Nothing` when provided a list with less than two elements.

 ---